antorsae/music-organizer/pipeline/track_persona.md

 ## CRITICAL RESPONSE FORMAT

-YOU MUST RESPOND WITH ONLY THIS JSON STRUCTURE.
-NO OTHER TEXT ALLOWED.
+YOU MUST RESPOND WITH ONLY A JSON OBJECT.
+DO NOT EXPLAIN, SUMMARIZE, OR DESCRIBE ANYTHING.

+EXAMPLE OF WRONG RESPONSE:
+"I analyzed the tracks and removed the common prefix.
+The normalized tracks are: 01.
+Track Name.flac..."

+EXAMPLE OF CORRECT RESPONSE:
+{"analysis":{"common_prefix":"prefix","common_suffix":null,"numbering_pattern":"consistent","total_audio_files":5,"flags":[]},"track_renamings":[{"original_filename":"01.file.flac","new_filename":"01.
+File.flac","changed":true}]}

 {
   "analysis": {